| What is heart disease? Heart disease is a term used to refer to diseases of the heart and blood

 greatly increases your risk of heart disease and peripheral vascular disease

 (disease in the vessels that supply blood to the arms and legs).
+Physical Inactivity.
+People who are not active have a

 greater risk of heart attack than do people who exercise regularly.
 Exercise